xmtp/xmtp-dot-org/docs/faq.md

 To learn more about the XMTP improvement proposals governance process, see [What is an XIP?](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md)

 Have other questions or ideas about message formats and metadata?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ### Does XMTP support message attachments?